 Starting this fall, University of Minnesota students like Adams will no longer need to risk class tardiness by using the campus buses.

-A new GPS tracking system will allow students and staff to see when the next Campus Connector or Circulator or BDD Shuttle, for Academic Health Center employees, will arrive by using their computer or cellphone.
+A new GPS tracking system will allow students and staff to see when the next Campus Connector, Circulator or BDD Shuttles, for Academic Health Center employees, will arrive by using their computer or cell phone.